Northwest Horticultural Council

 B. Monitoring chemical residues:

-Monitoring rules and practices exist, but in practice, it is unclear how often testing is actually done and how results may be used.
+Monitoring rules and practices exist, but in practice it is unclear how often testing is actually done and how results may be used.

 C. Restrictions on use of waxes: